Now we're ready to start exploring Microsoft Excel.

 Some elements of the Excel workspace are described below:

 Columns and rows are made up of consecutive cells.
-The currently selected cell is the active cell.
+The currently selected cell is referred to as the active cell.
 Any data entered or formatting applied will take place in the active cell.
 The reference to the active cell appears in the name box.
 The contents of the active cell, whether text, a formula, or function, appears in the Formula bar.

 Each cell has a unique address, called a cell reference.
 This address is made up of the column letter followed by the row number.
 In the following example, the selected cell is in column A and row 2.
 Therefore the cell reference is A2.